rafalmuszynski/happinessPursuit/README.md

 # Happiness Pursuit
 Code accompanying the paper "Happiness Pursuit: Personality Learning in a Society of Agents".
-TODO: add link
+TODO: add link to paper and videos

 # How to use
 The repository contains the following main files: